 The University of Maryland offers numerous transplant options for patients with both kidney failure and diabetes.
-One new approach is a combination of cadaver pancreas transplantation with living donor kidney transplantation (SPLK).
+One approach is a combination of cadaver pancreas transplantation with living donor kidney transplantation (SPLK).

 Traditionally, the only options for Type 1 diabetic patients with kidney failure have been simultaneous cadaver kidney and pancreas transplant (SPK) or living donor kidney transplant alone followed by a cadaver pancreas transplant at a later date (PAK).
 In the past, SPK transplantation has produced superior pancreas graft survival rates, because the pancreas comes from the same donor as the kidney and the kidney can be used to monitor for rejection.
-However, in the past few years, immunosuppression and the ability to monitor solitary pancreas transplant rejection have improved, resulting in better and better solitary pancreas graft survival rates.
+However, immunosuppression and the ability to monitor solitary pancreas transplant rejection have improved, resulting in better and better solitary pancreas graft survival rates.

 Because SPK recipients miss out on the advantages of a living donor kidney transplant and PAK recipients undergo two operations to receive both a living donor kidney and a cadaver donor pancreas, we have combined the living donor kidney transplant and the cadaver pancreas transplant into a single operation (SPLK).